-- 1. Completing the wind-down of remaining TARP investment programs; - Continuing to help struggling homeowners avoid foreclosure; - 3.
+- 1. Completing the wind-down of remaining TARP investment programs; - 2.
+Continuing to help struggling homeowners avoid foreclosure; - 3.
 Minimizing the cost of the TARP programs to the taxpayer; and - 4.
 Operating with the highest standards of transparency, accountability, and integrity.

-The first Operational Goal is to complete the wind-down of the remaining TARP investment programs, the Capital Purchase Program (CPP) and Community Development Capital Initiative (CDCI).
+The first Operational Goal is to complete the wind-down of the remaining TARP investment programs, the CPP and CDCI.
 OFS continues to exit CPP and CDCI by either: (i) allowing banks that are able to repurchase in full in the near future to do so; or (ii) restructuring and selling OFS's investments in limited cases.
 The dividend rate step-ups for CDCI banks took effect in 2018, which increased the rate of bank repayments.

 OFS's second Operational Goal is to continue helping struggling homeowners avoid foreclosure.
-The Consolidated Appropriations Act, 2016 (the Act), signed into law on December 18, 2015, provided that the Making Home Affordable (MHA) program would terminate on December 31, 2016, except with respect to certain loan modification applications made before such date.
+The Consolidated Appropriations Act, 2016, signed into law on December 18, 2015, provided that the MHA program would terminate on December 31, 2016, except with respect to certain loan modification applications made before such date.
 As set forth in program guidelines, MHA servicers were required to evaluate applications submitted before the deadline and offer trial modifications to eligible applicants.
 All MHA transactions, including first and second lien permanent modifications, short sales or deeds-in-lieu of foreclosure, and unemployment forbearance plans, were required to be completed per program guidelines by December 1, 2017.